Introduction to Pumas

 Simulated variables: dv, resp

-If a population simulation is required with the random effects set to zero, then it is possible to use the zero_randeffs
+If a population simulation is required with the inter-subject random effects set to zero, then it is possible to use the zero_randeffs

 function: